sunnysingh/tsnew/README.md

 - `path` - the file path to be saved
 - `content` - the file content to be saved

 Your `.template.ts` files are powerful!
-You can import and use other packages, templating libraries, and any other code.
-You may have even noticed that the template function is asynchronous, which enables complex data processing tasks if you need it.
+You can import and other packages, templating libraries, and any of your code.

+You may have even noticed that the template function is asynchronous to enable complex data processing.

 ## 🎦 Development